mpi-astronomy/data_science_training_materials/files/databases.md

 - Databases are reliable
 - Databases can handle transactions and concurrent access
 - Databases (+ ORMs) let you manipulate data in very programmer friendly way.

+#### Disadvantages

+There are also some disadvantages to using database architecture:

+- Setting up and maintaining a database can be complex, requiring specialized skills and resources.
+- The purchase and maintenance of database software and hardware can be expensive.
+- Large databases can be resource-intensive, and the performance of the system may suffer as the amount of data grows.
+- A database may need to be redesigned or reconfigured as the amount of data grows or the number of users increases, which can be a time-consuming and complex process.

 (List courtesy of Andrey https://stackoverflow.com/questions/2356851/database-vs-flat-files)